apache/cordova-docs/docs/en/edge/guide/platforms/win8/index.md

   <!-- true? -->

+Apps compiled under Windows 8.1 do _not_ run under Windows 8.0.
+Apps compiled under Windows 8.0 are forward-compatible with 8.1.

 To develop Cordova apps for Windows 8, you may use a PC running Windows, but you may also develop on a Mac, either by running a virtual machine environment or by using Boot Camp to dual-boot a